 The City of Edinburgh Council are currently reviewing the provision of Advanced Higher courses in schools and are likely to move to consortia arrangements where different schools offer different Advanced Highers.
 While this may result in not all Advanced Higher courses being offered at Boroughmuir, courses may be available at other schools/centres.
+Due to the current pandemic any consortia arrangements may involve remote learning,

 Note 4 - Pupils opting for a course provided by Edinburgh College should ensure they have selected a back-up option in school.
 Pupils can discuss with the Year Head where provision occurs across the city if some subjects are not offered at Boroughmuir.
 However, travel costs may have to be paid by the pupil as the school is not given a travel budget.
+Please note that until we have confirmation of college courses running pupils will be allocated their in school option.